MrBenJ/modern-js-by-example/book/005-asynchronous-tooling.md

 while (!foundCar)
 ```

-Or we could repurpose our generator to a plain function that looks for the car by plate number.
-There's so many different, and better ways to do this instead of unnecessary complications using a `Generator`.
+Or we could repurpose our generator into a plain function that looks for the car by plate number.
+There's so many different and better ways to do this instead of unnecessary complications using a `Generator`.

 For these reasons and many others **this is why Generators and practical usage is a fairly heated topic in Modern JavaScript**.